 \subsubsection{Arrangements which are $C_{\leq 3}$ but not of simple type}

-In~\cite{NY:connectivity}, Nazir and Yoshinaga define the family of \emph{$C_{\leq 3}$ arrangements}, composed of those which possess at most 3 lines $\{L,L',L''\}$ containing any singular point of multiplicity greater than 3.
-In addition, a $C_{\leq 3}$ arrangement is of \emph{simple type} if $L,L',L''$ are concurrent or if exactly one of these lines contains an unique point of multiplicity greater than 3.
+In~\cite{NY:connectivity}, Nazir and Yoshinaga defined the family of \emph{$C_{\leq 3}$ arrangements}, composed of those which possess at most 3 lines $\{L,L',L''\}$ containing any singular point of multiplicity greater than 3.
+In addition, a $C_{\leq 3}$ arrangement is of \emph{simple type} if either $L,L',L''$ are concurrent or if exactly one of these lines contains an unique point of multiplicity greater than 3.

 They prove in~\cite[Thm.~3.11]{NY:connectivity} that the moduli spaces of $C_{\leq 3}$ of simple type are irreducible.
-As a consequence, such arrangements can not form a Zariski pair.\\
+As a consequence, such arrangements cannot form a Zariski pair.\\

-Note that the arrangements $\A^{\alpha,\beta}$ are $C_{\leq 3}$ arrangements: all singular points of multiplicity greater than 3 are contained on the support of the DPA of $\C_{\alpha,\beta}$.
+Note that the arrangements $\A^{\alpha,\beta}$ are $C_{\leq 3}$ arrangements.
+Indeed, any singular point of multiplicity greater than 3 is contained on the support of the DPA of $\C_{\alpha,\beta}$.
 However, they are not of simple type since any line of the support contains exactly 5 singular points of multiplicity greater than 3.
 This fact illustrates the importance of the hypothesis ``of simple type'' in the result of Nazir and Yoshinaga.

-\begin{rmk} In fact, the second condition in Definition~\ref{def:configuration} implies that the dual arrangement of any planar $(3,m)$-configuration is either not a $C_{\leq 3}$ arrangement or a $C_{\leq 3}$ arrangement of non-simple type. \end{rmk}
+\begin{rmk} In fact, the second condition in Definition~\ref{def:configuration} implies that the dual arrangement of any planar $(3,m)$-configuration is neither a $C_{\leq 3}$ arrangement nor a $C_{\leq 3}$ arrangement of non-simple type. \end{rmk}